Dallinger/Dallinger/docs/source/configuration.rst

         prolific_recruitment_config = file:prolific_config.json

+    .. _json-config-disclaimer:

+    A word of caution: while it is technically possible to specify other recruitment values this way (for example, ``{"title": "My Experiment Title"}``), we recommend that you stick to the standard key = value format of ``config.txt`` whenever possible, and leave ``prolific_recruitment_config`` for complex requirements which can't be configured in this simpler way.

 ``prolific_reward_cents`` *int*
-    Base pay you going to give the participants, in cents.
+    Base compensation to pay your participants, in cents

-    Prolific will use the currency of your researcher account, and convert automatically to the participant's currency when calculating base pay and bonuses.
+    Prolific will use the currency of your researcher account, and convert automatically to the participant's currency.

 Email Notifications